December 2008 – June 2014

 Laikipia, Samburu, Isiolo, Marsabit, Baringo, Pokot, and Tana River Counties

-The Northern Rangelands Trust community development model is truly community-led.
-The goals of each community conservancy are driven by each particular community’s needs and aspirations.
-The Northern Rangelands Trust model builds capacity in governance, financial management and security, which promotes independence and long-term sustainability.
+The Northern Rangelands Trust community development model is driven by each particular community’s needs and aspirations.
+The model builds capacity in governance, financial management and security, which promotes independence and long-term sustainability.

 Wildlife and Environmental Management